taurusilver7/taurusilver7/README.md

-- 📍  I'm a front-end web developer proficient in React-JS and Next-JS v.12, with working knowledge of backend frameworks like Express, Node(IDE), database management system in NO-SQL database (mongoDB), dev-tools like Firebase and cloud services like AWS, Heroku.
+- 📍  I'm a front-end web developer proficient in React-JS and Next-JS v.12, with working knowledge of backend frameworks like Express, Node(IDE), database management system in NO-SQL database (mongoDB), dev-tools like Firebase.
     I am adaptable and always up for learning a new technology and explore how it solves common problems!
-- 🔭 I'm passionate about web, mobile technoloiges and open source contribution.
+- 🔭 passionate about web, mobile technoloiges and open source contribution.
 I'm also a self proclaimed photoshop designer.
 - 🌱 I’m currently working on web app clones using front-end technology & learning back-end technologies.
 - 👉🏻 I'm a firm believer in "collaborating as a team builds better code", as it helps me be more accountable and grow faster.
 - ⚡ Fun fact: The first message sent over the internet was "LOG".
 "LOGIN" was the original intended message but the entire system crashed.
 This was done at MIT.